Sarasota in Sarasota County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Animals • Entertainment • Industry & Commerce • Railroads & Streetcars.

 Location.
 27° 19.136′ N, 82° 34.644′ W. Marker is in Sarasota, Florida, in Sarasota County.
-Marker is at the intersection of St Armands Circle and North Boulevard of the Presidents, on the left when traveling west on St Armands Circle.
+It is at the intersection of St Armands Circle and North Boulevard of the Presidents, on the left when traveling west on St Armands Circle.
 Touch for map.
 Marker is at or near this postal address: 1 St Armands Circle, Sarasota FL 34236, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Captain William Heyer (here, next to this marker); P.T.
+At least 8 other markers are within walking distance of this marker: Captain William Heyer (here, next to this marker); P.T.
 Barnum (here, next to this marker); Albert Rix (here, next to this marker); Clyde Beatty (here, next to this marker); The Flying Palacios (a few steps from this marker); Merle Evans (a few steps from this marker); Irvin Feld and Kenneth Feld (a few steps from this marker); Lou Jacobs (a few steps from this marker).
 Touch for a list and map of all markers in Sarasota.

 More about this marker.
 The "Circus Ring Of Fame" recognizes those persons who made a significant contribution to the art and culture of the circus.
 With dozens of inductees from around the world.
 The Ring Of Fame began in 1986 as a way to honor world famous circus performers and the rich circus heritage of the Sarasota, Florida area.